 New York Calling: British artist, Cornelia Parker's 30 feet high sculpture atop the Garden Roof at The Metropolitan Museum of Art in New York City.

-New York Calling: British artist, Cornelia Parker’s 30 feet high sculpture atop the Garden Roof at The Metropolitan Museum of Art in New York City.
+British artist Cornelia Parker’s Psycho 30-foot-high sculpture atop the Garden Roof at The Metropolitan Museum of Art in New York City.
 Photo credit: WMagazine.com

 Cornelia Parker's illusionary structure atop the Metropolitan Museum of Art's Garden Rooftop.

-Cornelia Parker’s illusionary structure atop the Metropolitan Museum of Art’s Garden Rooftop.
+Cornelia Parker’s Psycho illusionary structure atop the Metropolitan Museum of Art’s Garden Rooftop.
 Photo: DesignBoom.

-Since there are space limitations on the island, New Yorkers do an excellent job finding ways to build-up.
+Since the island has space limitations, New Yorkers do an excellent job finding ways to build up.
 My millennial knew about the Garden Rooftop at the Metropolitan Museum of Art.
-Here, a fabulous place to view the city’s skyline, relax with libations and admire British artist, Cornelia Parker’s large-scale sculpture of the Bates Motel from Alfred Hitchcock’s 1960 Psycho film while overlooking Central Park.
+Here, a fabulous place to view the city’s skyline, relax with libations, and admire British artist Cornelia Parker’s large-scale sculpture of the Bates Motel from Alfred Hitchcock’s 1960 Psycho film while overlooking Central Park.

-According to the Met Museum website, the nearly 30 feet high, the sculpture is fabricated from a deconstructed red barn and seems at first to be a real house, but in fact, a scaled-down structure consisting of two facades propped up from behind with scaffolding.
+According to the Met Museum website, the nearly 30-foot-high sculpture is fabricated from a deconstructed red barn and seems at first to be a real house, but in fact, a scaled-down structure consisting of two facades propped up from behind with scaffolding.
 Simultaneously authentic and illusory, Transitional Object (Psycho Barn) evokes the psychological association embedded in the architectural spaces.

-When I heard the name of this year’s Costume Exhibit titled, Manus x Machina, I wasn’t exactly sure what that meant.
-Luckily the forward from the book, Manus x Machina: Fashion In An Age of Technology, Andrew Bolton, author and curator in charge of the Costume Institute, The Metropolitan Museum of Art, best explains the reasoning behind the name.
+When I heard the name of this year’s Costume Exhibit, Manus x Machina, I wasn’t exactly sure what that meant.
+Luckily, the forward from the book Manus x Machina: Fashion In An Age of Technology by Andrew Bolton, author, and curator in charge of the Costume Institute, The Metropolitan Museum of Art, best explains the reasoning behind the name.

 A direct quote from Andrew Bolton, “One might be forgiven for thinking that the title of this book and exhibition – Manus x Machina – was inspired by Alex Garland’s movie Ex Machina (2015), a psycho-techno thriller about men and the machines they create.
-It was in fact, inspired by an earlier science-fiction film with a similar Frankensteinian narrative arc – Fritz Lang’s Metropolis (1927).
+It was inspired by an earlier science-fiction film with a similar Frankensteinian narrative arc – Fritz Lang’s Metropolis (1927).
 The movie stars – and -ends with the epigram: ‘The mediator between the HEAD and HANDS must be the heart.”
 Given Lang’s dystopian vision of technology, the epigram could quite easily have been rephrased: “The mediator between the Hand and the Machine must be the heart.’
-In fact, the entire plot of Metropolis, like that of Ex Machina, unfolds as a dialectical treatise on man versus machine”.
+Like that of Ex Machina, the entire plot of Metropolis unfolds as a dialectical treatise on man versus machine”.

 Got it!